Project: Turn a master bath into a guest bathroom in Murray Hill, Manhattan

 Before: With a baby on the way, owners Jeanne and Philip needed to convert their 1,000-square-foot apartment from a 1-bedroom into a proper 2-bedroom, 2-bath.
 What had been the master bathroom would be transformed into a guest bath.
 Previous owners had repurposed an adjoining closet as a large walk-in shower, but the remodel would reduce the footprint of both the bathroom and shower.

-Dark grey floor tile disguises the step, one of three tile styles used.
+Dark gray floor tile disguises the step, one of three tile styles used.
 “I asked the designer to come up with different looks, then mixed and matched,” Jeanne says.
 “We wanted to be a bit more forward and get funkier,” she adds, so the clear blue subway tile is a design statement.
 In the shower, herringbone mosaic floor tile allows water to drain while improving slip-resistance thanks to its many grout joints.

 Bonus: A new wall-hung toilet takes less floor space than a traditional toilet would.